-On the very low level we have code.
+On the very low level, we have the code.
 Thousands of lines of code written by one or more people.
-Without any rules code is written with gut feeling about the structure by every developer.
-This approach works good for a freelance developer.
-In teams we may end up with Tower of Babel.
+Without any rules, code is written with gut feeling about the structure by every developer.
+This approach works well for a freelance developer.
+In teams, we may end up with Tower of Babel.
 Chaos sneaks in!

 The coding standards document should be distributed along with the source code.
 Additionally, it should be considered as a living document.
 The whole team should be allowed and encouraged to suggest improvements to it.